Friedrich Nietzsche: Youth (1844–1868)

 Hence the ways of men part: if you wish to strive for peace of soul and pleasure, then believe; if you wish to be a devotee of truth, then inquire....

 Nietzsche subsequently concentrated on studying philology under Professor Friedrich Wilhelm Ritschl, whom he followed to the University of Leipzig in 1865.
-There he became close friends with his fellow student Erwin Rohde.
+There, he became close friends with his fellow-student Erwin Rohde.
 Nietzsche's first philological publications appeared soon after.

-In 1865, Nietzsche thoroughly studied the works of Arthur Schopenhauer.
-He owed the awakening of his philosophical interest to reading Schopenhauer's The World as Will and Representation and later admitted that Schopenhauer was one of the few thinkers whom he respected, dedicating the essay "Schopenhauer as Educator" in the Untimely Meditations to him.
+In 1865 Nietzsche thoroughly studied the works of Arthur Schopenhauer.
+He owed the awakening of his philosophical interest to reading Schopenhauer's The World as Will and Representation, later admitting that Schopenhauer was one of the few thinkers whom he respected, dedicating the essay "Schopenhauer as Educator" in the Untimely Meditations to him.

-In 1866, he read Friedrich Albert Lange's History of Materialism.
-Lange's descriptions of Kant's anti-materialistic philosophy, the rise of European Materialism, Europe's increased concern with science, Charles Darwin's theory of evolution, and the general rebellion against tradition and authority intrigued Nietzsche greatly.
+In 1866 he read Friedrich Albert Lange's History of Materialism.
+Lange's descriptions of Immanuel Kant's anti-materialistic philosophy, the rise of European Materialism, Europe's increased concern with science, Charles Darwin's theory of evolution and the general rebellion against tradition and authority intrigued Nietzsche greatly.
 Nietzsche would ultimately argue the impossibility of an evolutionary explanation of the human aesthetic sense.

-In 1867, Nietzsche signed up for one year of voluntary service with the Prussian artillery division in Naumburg.
-He was regarded as one of the finest riders among his fellow recruits, and his officers predicted that he would soon reach the rank of captain.
-However, in March 1868, while jumping into the saddle of his horse, Nietzsche struck his chest against the pommel and tore two muscles in his left side, leaving him exhausted and unable to walk for months.
+In 1867 Nietzsche signed up for one year of voluntary service with the Prussian artillery division in Naumburg.
+He was regarded as one of the finest riders among his fellow-recruits, and his officers predicted that he would soon reach the rank of captain.
+In March 1868, while mounting his horse, Nietzsche struck his chest against the pommel and tore two muscles in his left side, leaving him exhausted and unable to walk for months.
 Consequently, he turned his attention to his studies again, completing them in 1868.
 Nietzsche also met Richard Wagner for the first time later that year.